-- 1. Coordinate compliance with this policy and the law. - 2.
+- 1. Coordinate compliance with this Policy and the law. - 2.
 Receive all complaints regarding discrimination and harassment at East Central College. - 3.
 Serve as the College's contact person for compliance with discrimination laws. - 4.
-Investigate or assign persons to investigate complaints; monitor the status of complaints; and recommend consequences. - 5.
-Seek legal advice when necessary to enforce this Policy. - 6.
+Investigate or assign persons to investigate complaints, monitor the status of complaints, and recommend consequences. - 5.
+Seek legal advice, when necessary, to enforce this Policy. - 6.
 Report to the College President and the Board of Trustees aggregate information regarding the number and frequency of complaints and compliance with this Policy. - 7.
 Make recommendations regarding changing this Policy or the implementation of this Policy. - 8.
 Coordinate and institute training programs for College staff and supervisors as necessary to meet the goals of this Policy, including instruction in recognizing behavior that constitutes discrimination and harassment. - 9.
 Perform other duties as assigned by the College President.

-Reporting a Complaint
+3.30.3 Reporting a Complaint

-Students who believe that they have been victims of illegal discrimination or harassment, may file a formal (verbal, written, or online) complaint with the Vice President of Student Development and it will be promptly investigated.
+Students who believe that they have been victims of illegal discrimination or harassment may file a formal (verbal, written, or online) complaint with the Chief Student Affairs Officer (CSAO) and it will be promptly investigated.
 There is no time limit on the filing of complaints.
-You can file a complaint on the ECC Cares webpage.

-As noted above, all employees, students and visitors must immediately report to the College for investigation any incident or behavior that could constitute illegal discrimination or harassment.
-Such reports should be made to the Vice President of Student Development or the Director of Human Resources, as the College's Compliance Officers.
+As noted above, all employees, students, and visitors must immediately report to the College for investigation any incident or behavior that could constitute illegal discrimination or harassment.
+Such reports should be made to the CSAO or the Director of Human Resources, as the College's Compliance Officers.
 All College employees will instruct persons seeking to make a complaint under this Policy to communicate directly with the College Compliance Officers.
-Even if the potential victim of discrimination, harassment, or retaliation does not file a complaint, College employees are required to report to the Compliance Officers any observations, rumors or other information regarding actions prohibited by this Policy.
+Even if the potential victim of discrimination, harassment, or retaliation does not file a complaint, College employees are required to report to the Compliance Officers any observations, rumors, or other information regarding actions prohibited by this Policy.

 After receiving a complaint, the Compliance Officer to whom the complaint is made will determine the appropriate College Policy for processing the complaint.
-Once the determination is reached, the

-Compliance Officer will notify the student making the complaint of which College policy will govern the disposition of the student's complaint.
+Once the determination is reached, the Compliance Officer will notify the student making the complaint of which College Policy will govern the disposition of the student's complaint.